 This research used samples provided by the Integrated Ocean Discovery Program (IODP).
+Funding was provided by the UK Natural Environment Research Council through grants to JGF (grant number NE/1022205/1) and ADS (grant number NE/J005401/1).
 We are grateful to Nic Odling and Sam Hammond for assistance with XRF and ICP-MS analyses, respectively, and to Fred Frey, Mike Garcia, Keith Putirka, Cin-Ty Lee and Shichun Huang for their constructive criticism of this paper.